jazzband/django-rest-knox/docs/settings.md

 succesfully returning from `LoginView`.
 The default is `knox.serializers.UserSerializer`

 ## AUTO_REFRESH
-This define if the time the token expires is extended by TOKEN_TTL each time the token is used.
+This defines if the token expiry time is extended by TOKEN_TTL each time the token is used.

 # Constants `knox.settings`
 Knox also provides some constants for information.
 These must not be changed in